 The museum, opened in 1989, is housed in a building dating from 1591 which was once used as a prison.
-Visitors will be able to observe some traces from that time.
+Visitors are still able to observe traces from that time.

 The museum’s three floors feature several exhibitions that reflect the lives of Edinburgh’s citizens, from their day to day jobs to the way the Scottish people enjoy their free time and holidays.

-Climbing to the next floor you’ll get to the nineteenth and twentieth centuries when the cooperative movements and businesses become more organized and more specialized.
-In times of war poverty seeps into the households and the exhibitions show how families struggle to make ends meet and make the most with what they have.
+Climbing to the next floor you’ll get to the nineteenth and twentieth centuries when the cooperative movements and businesses become more organized and specialized.
+In times of war, poverty seeps into the households and the exhibitions show how families struggle to make ends meet and make the most of what they have.

-Not only is it very entertaining, but it is excellently located in front of Canongate Kirkyard (Cemetery) and the Museum of Edinburgh.
-Moreover, the entrance is free, so there is absolutely no excuse not to visit it!
+Not only is it highly entertaining, but it is excellently located in front of Canongate Kirkyard (Cemetery) and the Museum of Edinburgh.
+Moreover, the entrance is free, so there is absolutely no excuse not to visit.

 Monday: 10 am – 5 pm

 Tuesday and Wednesday: closed